bstow/origin-router.js/README.md

     console.log('My ' + event.route.name + ' is ' + event.arguments.color); });

 router.route('/hamster/yellow'); // outputs 'I have a yellow hamster'
-                                 // outputs "My hamster is yellow"
+                                 // outputs 'My hamster is yellow'

 // additionally when routing a path, arbitrary data can be attached by setting the
 // data object which then will be accessible by any of the triggered listeners ...